 Interpretation must be made within the context of the patient's clinical history and other diagnostic tests by a qualified pathologist.

-N-Histofine[®] Simple Stain MAX PO (M) is designed to allow immunohistochemical tests, to reveal antigens that reacts with a user-supplied mouse primary antibody on human tissues and cells.
+M-Histofine[®] Simple Stain MAX PO (MULTI) is designed to allow immunohistochemical tests, to reveal antigens that reacts with a user-supplied mouse primary antibody or rabbit primary antibody on human tissues and cells.

 4. PRINCIPLE